Home

 CONS

-• Some services depend on local third-party partners
+• Some services depend on exclusive local partners, so delivery can vary by country

 • Lacks advanced features available in more expensive platforms

-Remofirst is a modern, low-cost EOR provider that enables companies to hire employees or contractors in the UAE without setting up a local entity.
-Their UAE offering includes everything from onboarding and payroll to benefits and visa sponsorship, making it a compelling choice for teams new to the region.
+RemoFirst is a modern, low-cost EOR provider that enables companies to hire employees or contractors in the UAE without setting up a local entity.
+Their UAE offering includes everything from onboarding and payroll to benefits administration and visa sponsorship, making it a compelling choice for teams new to the region.

 The platform’s workflows are intuitive.
-Managers can select the UAE, enter role and compensation details, and receive an all-in employment cost that includes salary, social contributions, and Remofirst’s flat fee.
+Managers can select the UAE, enter role and compensation details, and estimate an all-in employment cost that includes salary, required contributions, and RemoFirst’s flat fee.
 Once onboarding is complete, the employee gains access to a self-service portal for contracts, time off, and payslips.
-Payroll is centralized, with automatic invoicing and monthly summaries available at the click of a button.
+Payroll is centralized, with automatic invoicing and monthly summaries available for review and approval.

 • Added team management and notification controls (Aug 2025)